 Rh Pharmaceuticals, Inc. In October 1992, Univax entered into a license and distribution agreement with Rh Pharmaceuticals which was subsequently amended and restated on June 20, 1995.
 Under the agreement, Rh Pharmaceuticals granted Univax exclusive marketing rights for WinRho SD in the United States.
 Rh Pharmaceuticals is responsible for obtaining FDA approval of a PLA and ELA.
 Upon approval by the FDA of the PLA and ELA, Univax is required to meet mutually agreed sales targets for WinRho SD in the United States, and Rh Pharmaceuticals is required to supply the necessary quantities of WinRho SD to support such sales.
-In addition, Univax's current products in development.
+In addition, Univax granted Rh Pharmaceuticals a license to sell in Canada certain of Univax's current products in development.